-- a two year term commencing 1 January 2008; - first option two years and second option one year; - commencing rental of \$127,680 per annum (excl GST); - annual CPI increments on anniversary of commencement of lease with a review to market at the end of the second year - SCNA to undertake full internal and external maintenance of the facility including the patio and eaves and land directly underneath the patio and eaves; and - SCNA to pay all legal costs related to the preparation of the lease.
+- a two year term commencing 1 January 2008; - first option two years and second option one year; - commencing rental of \$127,680 per annum (excl GST); - annual CPI increments on anniversary of commencement of lease with a review to market at the end of the second and fourth years; - SCNA to undertake full internal and external maintenance of the facility including the patio and eaves and land directly underneath the patio and eaves; and - SCNA to pay all legal costs related to the preparation of the lease.

-The main conditions detailed above are virtually the same as the current lease, except for the inclusion of the patio as part of SCNA's maintenance obligations and that a formal agreement be put in place identifying the car park area to be used by SCNA.
+The main conditions detailed above are virtually the same as the current lease, except for the inclusion of the patio as part of SCNA's maintenance obligations.
 The renewed lease will also be at a commercial rate rather than in the past, when it has been subsidised.